Admin-7/Mr-Robot-techniques/Signing-Git-commits-using-GPG-keys.md

 # Overview

 In brief, to sign Git commits with a GPG key, you must first have (or generate) a GPG key pair.
 Each GPG key pair is uniquely identified by a *fingerprint* (also called a *key ID*), which is represented by a string of 40 hexadecimal characters.
 The GPG keys you have access to are stored on your computer in a structure called a GPG *keyring*.
-To view your keyring from a command line you invoke the `gpg` command-line program with the `--list-keys` or `--list-secret-keys`, to list all keys in your keyring or only the keys to which you have an associate private ("secret") part.
+To view your keyring from a command line you invoke the `gpg` command-line program with the `--list-keys` or `--list-secret-keys` options to list all keys in your keyring or only the keys to which you have an associated private ("secret") part, respectively.

 Once you have a GPG key, you must then inform the `git` program on your computer to use the key of your choice when signing commits.
 Finally, you must ensure that your invocations to the [`git commit` command](https://git-scm.com/docs/git-commit) tell git to sign the commit.
 This is most easily accomplished by aliasing `git commit` to `git commit --gpg-sign` or an equivalent.